AkariAsai/XORQA/README.md

 #### XOR-Retrieve
 **Note**: Our evaluation script evaluate if the correct answers are included in the first 2,000 tokens and 5,000 tokens for R@2kt and R@5kt, respectively.
 Please make sure the total token numbers of your retrieved document would be larger than those tokens; otherwise your scores might be underestimated.
 See the detailed definition of those metrics in our paper.

-For XOR-Retrieve, your prediction should be a json file of a dictionary, whose keys are question ids and values are the retrieved documents represented as a list of string.
+The XOR-Retrieve file should be output as follows:

 ```
-{"ja_dev_12345": ["Tokyo (東京) is the capital and most populous prefecture of Japan.", "Located at the head of Tokyo Bay, the prefecture forms part of the Kantō region on the central Pacific coast of Japan's main island, Honshu. " ... ]}
+["id": 12345, "lang": "ja, ctxs": ["Tokyo (東京) is the capital and most populous prefecture of Japan.", "Located at the head of Tokyo Bay, the prefecture forms part of the Kantō region on the central Pacific coast of Japan's main island, Honshu. " ... ]
+]
 ```

 #### XOR-Full, XOR-English Span